 Comprehensive antivirus coverage

-In total we’ve tested 35 new antivirus packages for 2019, so there’s plenty to choose from when looking for a package tailored to your needs.
-You’ll also find software from Avast, AVG, Avira and BullGuard, along with old favourites such as ZoneAlarm.
+In total we’ve tested 23 new Windows antivirus packages for 2020, so there’s plenty to choose from when looking for a package tailored to your needs.
+You’ll also find software from Avast, AVG, and BullGuard.

 How we test antivirus software

 Our antivirus test is seriously tough.
 Around the world we operate what is called ‘honeypots’ – think of these like digital fishing nets designed to capture thousands of strains of murky malware and viruses.
-Our honeypots capture up to 400,000 files every day, adding up to 146 million infected files over a year (capped due to storage restrictions).
+Our honeypots capture up to 400,000 files every day, adding up to 146 million infected files over a year.